JOAN RAWLINGS LEADS JEAN SMITH - c.1960

 Joan's priorities were now beginning to lie elsewhere.
 The rest of the 1961 season came and went with just a bronze medal in the Aspley-Struggles Trophy in April.
 By 1962 Joan was giving serious consideration to retirement.
 By the time the season had finished she had made her mind up.
 1962 would be the last time Joan Rawlings would step onto a track and race in the blue and white of her beloved Broadway, but not before one last parting shot.
 On 3rd March 1962 she helped fellow club mates Margaret Livingstone, Joan Parsons and Chloe Ronaldson to a silver medal in the 2 Mile British Relay Championship.

-Joan may well never have won a British title and she may well never be graced with the successes enjoyed by other British women skaters, but what she did do was pave the way for them.
+Joan may well never have won a British title and she may well never be graced with the successes enjoyed by other British women skaters of that time, but what she did do was pave the way for them.
 For over 10 years she was seen as one of Britain's top women skaters, always there or thereabouts, finally obtaining the British Championship medals she had fought so long and hard for.
 Her efforts over the years were rewarded with inclusion into the British team, not once but twice, where she had the opportunity to compete at the very highest level - a World Championships.
 There is no higher competition.
-And it was in that competition that she wrote her name into the history books.
+And it was in that competition that she wrote her name into the global history books.
 Not only did she become the first British woman skater to win a World Championship medal, she took on the might of the Italians in their own back yard and became the first none Italian woman to relegate one of them out of a medal winning position.
-That in itself is remarkable and it is for that feat alone, if nothing else, that Joan Rawlings will always be considered a British Skating Legend.
+That in itself is remarkable and it is for that feat alone, if nothing else, that Joan Rawlings will always be considered a British skating legend.